It can also cause physical symptoms of pain, appetite changes, and sleep problems.

 - There's no pleasure or joy in life.
 A person with depression may not enjoy things they once loved and may feel like nothing can make them happy.

-- Concentration or focus is impossible.
+- Concentration or focus becomes harder.
 Making any kind of decisions, reading, or watching television can seem taxing with depression because people can't think clearly or follow what's happening.

 - Everything feels hopeless, and there's no way to feel better.
 Depression may make a person feel that there's no way ever to feel good again.

-- Sleeping is difficult.
-Falling asleep at night or staying asleep all night can feel nearly impossible for someone with depression.
+- Sleeping may be problematic.
+Falling asleep at night or staying asleep all night can feel nearly impossible for some people with depression.
 A person may wake up early and not be able to go back to sleep.
+Others may sleep excessvely, but still wake up feeling tired or unrefreshed, despite the extra hours of sleep.

 - Energy levels are low to nonexistent.
 Some people feel like they can't get out of bed, or feel exhausted all the time even when getting enough sleep.
 They may feel that they are too tired to do simple daily tasks.

-- Food doesn't seem appetizing.
+- Food may not seem appetizing.
 Some people with depression feel like they don't want to eat anything, and have to force themselves to eat.
 This can result in weight loss.

-- Food is a comfort or coping tool.
+- Food may be used as a comfort or coping tool.
 Although some people with depression don't want to eat, others can overeat and crave unhealthy or comfort foods.
 This can lead to weight gain.

-- Aches and pains are constant.
+- Aches and pains may be present.
 Some people experience headaches, nausea, body aches, and other pains with depression.

 Many people mistakenly believe that being depressed is a choice, or that they need to have a positive attitude.
 Friends and loved ones often get frustrated or don't understand why a person can't "snap out of it."
 They may even say that the person has nothing to be depressed about.